Help your older or injured horse be comfortable for the Farrier!

 - Use a padded hoof boot on a sore leg or hoof.
-For example, if your horse has an injury on the right leg, use a padded hoof boot on that leg so that when the farrier is working on the left leg, the standing injured leg is more comfortable.
+For example, if your horse has an injury on the right leg, use a padded hoof boot on that leg so that when the farrier is working on the left leg, the standing right leg is more comfortable.
 This is especially true for bruised soles and abscesses.

-Prop up and support injured limbs during farrier visits.
+Support injured limbs during farrier visits.
 Hoof boots are one option.

 How do you help your older or injured horse have a comfortable Farrier visit?